-- The general assessment in English Language Arts, Mathematics and Science (NWEA & Maine Science)
+- The general assessments in English Language Arts, Mathematics and Science (Maine Through Year Assessment & Maine Science)

-- The general assessment in English Language Arts, Mathematics and Science with accommodations provided per the student's IEP (NWEA & Maine Science)
+- The general assessments in English Language Arts, Mathematics and Science with accommodations provided per the student's IEP (Maine Through Year Assessment & Maine Science)

-- The alternative assessment in English Language Arts, Mathematics and Science with or without accommodations (MSAA & MSAA Science)
+- The alternate assessments based on alternate academic achievement standards (AA-AAAS) in English Language Arts, Mathematics and Science with or without accommodations (MSAA & MSAA Science)

 The alternate assessments (MSAA & MSAA Science) are for a small group of students with the most significant cognitive disabilities.
 This community is often referred to as the 1% population.
 These are students who are learning content adapted from grade level standards, reduced in breadth, depth, and complexity.
 In Maine, these alternate academic achievement standards are the Core Content Connectors in ELA and Mathematics and the Extended Performance Expectations in Science.